casdoor/casdoor-website/docs/invitation/overview.md

 ## Invitation Link

 Casdoor supports copying the invitation link corresponding to an invitation.
 The invitation code in the invitation link corresponds to the Default code field.
 Therefore, for invitations that use regular expressions, the Default code must be manually filled in to generate the correct invitation link.
 Additionally, when registering using an invitation link, the registration page will automatically populate certain field information set by the invitation corresponding to the invitation code.

+When sending invitations for [shared applications](/docs/application/shared-application), the system automatically generates organization-specific links with the correct `-org-{orgName}` suffix, ensuring users can successfully complete registration through the invitation.

 ![Invitation Link](/img/invitation/invitation-link-copy.png)